meifhuang/NBA_Data_Analysis/README.md

 #### Jaron_eda.ipynb

-Is there a relationship between Brunson’s steals and his fouls per game? - Jaron
+Which offensive stat has the highest positive correlation on Jalen Brunson's +/-; Pts, 2p, 3p and Ast?

 #### Manuel_eda.ipynb
 Does Brunson perform better at home or on the road?

 #### Mei_eda.ipynb

-Is there a relationship between Brunson’s performance (field goal, field goal attempts, free throws) and the outcome of the game?
+Is there a relationship between Brunson’s performance (field goal, field goal%, free throws, game score) and the outcome of the game?